Gouvernathor/parliamentarch/README.rst

 Todos and future features
 -------------------------

+- Add LICENSE
+- Add the option for all rows to contain an even number of seats
 - Add a submodule for SVG export
-- Add the option for all rows to contain an even number of seats
 - Add a CLI for SVG files generation
+- Make a french LISEZMOI